GoldNotch/UNIGINE_TestTask/README.md

 # UNIGINE_TestTask
 Default IDE - Code::blocks
-To create project in VS just paste all .hpp and .cpp in project and build
+To create project in VS just paste all .hpp and .cpp files in empty project and build